Evaluation of the Link: Teaching and Learning Center

 - Develop a seamless, proactive support structure that can scale to support increased use and high levels of Service Desk traffic.

 - Improve communication and outreach about the Link’s policies and features.

 - Collaborate with students to identify feasible ways to prioritize group use of group study spaces.

 - Ensure that lessons learned continue to be captured and shared broadly for the benefit of all stakeholders, including the broader higher education community.

 The Link Assessment report was presented to Duke University senior leadership (including the Provost, CIO and Trinity College of Arts & Sciences Deans) on March 17, 2009.
-This report is now publicly available in PDF form on this site (to download, right-click and save as).
 Findings of this report were also shared with the Duke Information Technology Advisory Committee (ITAC) on March 26, 2009.
-Plans are already in place to implement changes based on the recommendations in the report.
+Changes were implemented based on the recommendations in the report prior to the spring 2010 term.
 Furthermore, Link services staff under the direction of senior leadership will continue to assess the Link design and service model as part of a continuous effort to improve Teaching and Learning resources at Duke.

 Contents of this Report

 - Assessment of the project